Interactive Simulations with JSPlotly

 1. Try varying the number of predictors (xi).
 To do this:

 a.
-Without reducing, simply remove the desired vector(s) and correct their quantity in the line: "const X = x1.map((_, i)";
+If you want to reduce, just remove the desired vector(s), and correct their quantity in the line: "const X = x1.map((_, i)";

 b.
-If you want to increase, add a new vector in the corresponding line and update the quantity in the mapping of "const X = x1.map((_, i)".
+If you want to increase, add a new vector in the corresponding line, and update the quantity in the mapping of "const X = x1.map((_, i)".

-22 Response Surface Methodology (RSM)
+3.7 Response Surface Methodology (RSM)

 Equation: